-Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene
+World Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene

 The young founder along with his wife and a team of five women faced many obstacles while approaching women across Vapi to explain why they should use menstrual cups — a concept they were not previously familiar with.
 They launched the groundwork at an English-medium school in Vapi in January 2018, where over 200 girls were given a brief not only about menstrual cups but also menstruation in general.
 These cups are 100 percent silicone and medically approved, said Mane.
 They also come in two sizes — for pre and post pregnancy.

 “We go about this by first explaining how menstruation is considered a taboo or disease in India.
-After this, we inform them about the available menstruation hygiene products in market, then talk about the pros and cons of those products – sanitary pads, tampons and other clothing material.
-And the we introduce menstrual cups and its many advantages.”
+After this, we inform them about the available menstruation hygiene products in the market, then talk about the pros and cons of those products – sanitary pads, tampons and other clothing material.
+And then we introduce menstrual cups and its many advantages.”

 Mane, who is the only male member in his team, aims to educate not only the rural population, but also various departments such as the Police, BSP and other para-military forces where women undergo vigorous training and physical exercise.